Make spelling practice easier for your child. Find out how you can teach the spellings of complex words in a systematic and effective way.

 Fortunately, most tricky words contain some letters with more familiar pronunciations, and these can help children to read and spell tricky words once they’ve developed a good grasp of phonics.

-You could introduce the basic idea of tricky words to your child by saying: “Letters can sometimes have more than one sound.”
+You could introduce the basic idea of tricky words to your child by saying: “Letters can sometimes stand for more than one sound.”

 Explain that spelling some words can be tricky because some of the letters that are used in them aren’t the ones we expect from the sounds in the word.

 You could use a simple word such as ‘wash’ as an example.
-We might expect to spell this as ‘wosh’, but instead of an ‘o’ we use an ‘a’.
+We might expect to spell this as ‘wosh’, but instead of a letter ‘o’ we use an ‘a’.

 Ask your child to say how the word would sound if we pronounced the ‘a’ in the usual way (like it is in ‘cat’, or ‘tap’).
 This will help them to remember the correct spelling.